enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 .. figure:: _static/media/images/WorldEditor/WP_Onload.png
     :align: center

 If map designer wants to launch some custom action at map load, this interface can be used to set as many as required.
-Details of them are at :ref:`Triggers`
+Details of them are at :ref:`implementAction`

 **Music**